awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-creating-content-delivery-network-distribution.md

 A *default behavior* specifies how your distribution handles content caching\.
 The default behavior of your distribution is automatically specified for you depending on the [caching preset](#distribution-caching-preset) that you select\.
 If you select a different default behavior, then the caching preset is automatically changed to **Custom settings**\.

+**Note**
+The default behavior options are not available when you select a Lightsail bucket as the origin of your distribution\.
+We automatically apply distribution settings that are best for static content being stored in a bucket\.

 You can choose one of the follow default behaviors for your distribution:
 + **Cache everything** \- This behavior configures your distribution to cache and serve your entire website as static content\.
 This option is ideal if your origin hosts content that doesn't change depending on who views it, or if your website does not use cookies, headers, or query strings to personalize content\.
 + **Cache nothing** \- This behavior configures your distribution to cache only the origin files and folder paths that you specify\.
 This option is ideal if your website or web application uses cookies, headers, and query strings to personalize content for individual users\.
 If you select this option, you *must* specify the [directory and file path overrides](#distribution-directory-file-overrides) to cache\.